-A 30-credit liberal arts concentration is required of all elementary majors and must be selected early in the program.
-Concentrations that satisfy this requirement are available in anthropology and sociology, art, biology, English, environmental science, health sciences, history, mathematics, music, theater and drama, political science, and psychology.
-A full major in any of these disciplines would be encouraged and acceptable.
+A liberal arts concentration is required of all elementary majors and must be selected early in the program.
+Concentrations that satisfy this requirement are available in anthropology and sociology, art, biology, English, environmental science, health sciences, history, mathematics, music, political science, psychology, theater and drama.
+A full major in any of these disciplines is encouraged and acceptable.

 Elementary education majors complete two separate student teaching experiences.
-The first is a semester long assignment (EDU-3811, Elementary Student Teaching I) in a classroom at one of our Professional Development School (PDS) sites.
+The first is a semester-long assignment (EDU-3811, Elementary Student Teaching I) in a classroom at one of our partnership schools.
 Three methods courses are embedded in the experience and taught on site.
 (The program for EDP students follows a different model.
 EDP students should consult with their advisor for details.)
 The second student teaching experience (EDU-4820, Elementary Student Teaching II) involves a full semester in a public school classroom and may occur during either the fall or spring semester of the senior year.